pallets/quart/docs/flask_extensions.rst

 Caveats
 -------

-Flask extensions that try to access any part of the request body will fail, as these methods are asynchronous (this can be fixed if it looks like it would be useful).
+Flask extensions that try to access some parts of the request body will fail, as these methods are asynchronous - only the form and file properties are available in a synchronous form.
+To enable this the request body must be fully received before any part of the request is handled, which is a limitation not present in vanilla flask.

 Trying to use Flask alongside Quart in the same runtime will likely not work, and lead to surprising errors.